dpezely/dot-files/README.md

 - Ctrl-C Ctrl-C b -- equivalent to `cargo build`
 - Ctrl-C Ctrl-C t -- run tests
-- Ctrl-C Ctrl-C c -- equivalent to `cargo +nightly clippy`
+- Ctrl-C Ctrl-C c -- equivalent to `cargo clippy`
 - Meta-X rust-playground -- similar to Lisp's `*slime-scratch*` buffer

-Assuming that you've installed Rust Clippy separately via `rustup component add clippy-preview --toolchain=nightly` (current as of rustc 1.28.0 in August 2018), the key sequence of `C-c C-c c` will work.

 Since typing `Meta-X rust-playground` is a bit long, simply type enough of each word to be unique; e.g., type `ru-playg` then tap TAB or SPACE key to